cppitems/cppitems/items/019/item.md

 };
 ```
 - private access from within derived class
-- no addtions to public interface of derived class
+- no additions to public interface of derived class

 **protected**
 ```pmans